-19. Clarification of home address where the family's current address is deemed temporary or multiple addresses must provide satisfactory evidence to the LA and the Trust that the rented accommodation is their primary residence through proof of residence, and by demonstrating that the old property is not being occupied by them.
+19. Clarification of home address where the family's current address is deemed temporary or multiple addresses accommodation is their primary residence through proof of residence, and by demonstrating that the old property is not being occupied by them.
 In that instance, the LA must be provided proof of zero/vacant occupancy (i.e. discounted council tax, see section 17.6); or